w3nl/typeorm/docs/view-entities.md

 -   `database` - database name in selected DB server.
 -   `schema` - schema name.
 -   `expression` - view definition. **Required parameter**.
 -   `dependsOn` - List of other views on which the current views depends.
-If your view uses another view in it's definition, you can add it here so that migrations are generated in the correct order.
+If your view uses another view in its definition, you can add it here so that migrations are generated in the correct order.

 `expression` can be string with properly escaped columns and tables, depend on database used (postgres in example):